leekokhow/MLOpsPy/README.md

 Click **Next**

-Scope level : Machine Learning Workspace
+Scope level : Subscription

-Subscription : [choose your subscription]
+Subscription : choose your subscription

 [Resource group : mlopspy-RG (or an existing resource group that you have created)]